 The Hidden Dangers of Permissive Parenting

 Also, permissive parenting can negatively impact a child’s emotional intelligence.
 The avoidance of challenging emotional experiences and the absence of direct promotion of emotional growth deprive children of significant opportunities for emotional learning and development.
 This can lead to issues such as academic entitlement, which, coupled with the increased likelihood of health issues such as obesity, sleep deprivation, and tooth decay, can have a negative impact on the child’s mental health.
+Without proper structure, children may also develop unhealthy eating habits, such as overeating or poor snack choices, further increasing health risks.

 Lack of Structure and Its Impact